dariapinzariu/Testare_Manuala/Manual_Testing_Project_For_<BEBE TEI>.md

 Test cases are executed on the created test Cycle summary: Testing Bebe Tei

 Bugs have been created based on the failed tests.
-The complete bug reports can be found here: <a href="test_execution.xml">Test Execution</a>
+The complete bug reports can be found here: <a href="test_execution.csv">Test Execution</a>

 The following is a summary of the bugs that have been found:<br>
 - The "Product list" bug does not affect the user that much, its severity is low.<br>